Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Abstract

 \section{Abstract}

-In electronic structure calculations, the transcorrelated method enables a reduction of the basis set size by incorporating the electron-electron correlations directly into the Hamiltonian.
-However, the transcorrelated Hamiltonian is non-Hermitian, which makes many common quantum algorithms inapplicable.
-Recently, a quantum eigenvalue estimation algorithm was proposed for non-Hermitian Hamiltonians with real spectra [FOCS~65,~1051~(2024)].
-Here we investigate the cost of this algorithm applied to transcorrelated electronic Hamiltonians of second-row atoms and compare it to the cost of applying standard qubitization to non-transcorrelated Hamiltonians.
-We find that the ground state energy of the transcorrelated Hamiltonian in the STO-6G basis is more accurate than that of a standard Hamiltonian in the cc-pVQZ basis.
-The T gate counts of the two methods are comparable, while the qubit count of the transcorrelated method is 2.5 times smaller.
+In electronic structure calculations, the transcorrelated method consists in transforming the Hamiltonian so as to remove the Coulomb cusp in its eigenfunctions.
+As a result, the wavefunction can be described more accurately without increasing the size of the basis set.
+However, the transcorrelated Hamiltonian is non-Hermitian and non-normal, which makes many common quantum algorithms inapplicable.
+Recently, a quantum eigenvalue estimation algorithm (QEVE) was proposed for non-Hermitian Hamiltonians with real spectra [FOCS~65,~1051~(2024)].
+Although the asymptotic scaling of this algorithm with the desired accuracy is shown to be optimal, the constant factor in its complexity scaling has not been analyzed.
+Here we investigate the cost of QEVE applied to transcorrelated electronic Hamiltonians of second-row atoms and compare it to the cost of applying standard qubitization to non-transcorrelated Hamiltonians.
+We find that, with the xTC approximation, the T gate count of QEVE in the minimal STO-6G basis is between those of standard qubitization in the cc-pVTZ and cc-pVQZ bases.
+The accuracy of the transcorrelated energy differs between systems: for Li and Be, it is more accurate than the cc-pVQZ energy, while for larger atoms, the error gradually increases, exceeding the cc-pVDZ level for O, F, and Ne.